kenpeter/react_map/README.md

 This div sitting within index.html, which is the entry point of an app.
 App.js imports different compoents to form the final app.

+Define most of methods and app state in the top of component. i.e. the parent component.
+Pass methods into children components, so child can access state.